teuk/mediabot_v3/docs/DB_MIGRATIONS.md

 serves and `SELECT`, `INSERT`, `UPDATE`, `DELETE` on `MBWEB_SESSION`.
 Keep those account and grant operations outside the migration so each installation can use its own private identity and credential lifecycle.

+## Quote text capacity (20260905)

+`Mediabot::Quotes` accepts quote text up to 512 characters.
+Fresh databases therefore define `QUOTES.quotetext` as `VARCHAR(512) NOT NULL`, and existing databases use `20260905_quotes_512_contract.sql` to reach the same definition.

+The migration preserves every row, safely widens known 255- and 360-character legacy columns, and is safe to replay.
+It refuses an unexpected table or column shape, `NULL` data, text longer than the application contract, and any existing capacity above 512 that would otherwise be narrowed.

 ## Native RSS persistence (20260822)